 Feline Immunodeficiency Virus, or FIV, is a virus that attacks a cat’s immune system, making them susceptible to secondary infections caused by common bacteria, viruses and other pathogens.
-FIV is very similar to HIV in humans, in that it causes acquired immune deficiency syndrome (AIDS) over time, but healthy cats with FIV are largely asymptomatic and can lead normal, healthy lives for years before showing signs of disease.
-FIV is a feline-only disease--it cannot spread to humans or other species living in your home.
+It is very similar to HIV in humans, in that it causes acquired immune deficiency syndrome (AIDS) over time, but healthy cats with FIV are largely asymptomatic and can lead normal, healthy lives for years before showing signs of disease.
+It is also a feline-only disease - it cannot spread to humans or other species living in your home.

-FIV is most commonly spread through bite wounds incurred during cat fights.
+FIV is most commonly spread through bite wounds incurred during catfights.
 For this reason, unneutered males who are allowed to roam outdoors are most commonly infected.
-Very rarely, a female cat can pass FIV to her kittens, but again, the most common way that FIV is spread is through bite wounds.
+Very rarely, a female cat can pass it to her kittens, but again, the most common way that FIV is spread is through bite wounds.
 Casual contact does not spread disease.

 Once infected, the virus enters the lymph nodes, where it reproduces in T-lymphocytes and then spreads to other lymph nodes.
 During this time, you may notice enlarged lymph nodes or a fever in your cat.
 These signs are easy to miss, though, so it’s not unusual for phase of disease to go completely unnoticed.